THE PLAINSMAN MUSEUM

 ^ Museum Manager Gwen Allen stands under the new sign for the Plainsman Museum.
 Aurora News-Register, April 15, 1982

-On July 4, 1976, the Plainsman Museum was officially dedicated and opened to the public for the very first time, and has remained the home for Hamilton County’s history for over forty years.
+On July 4, 1976, the Plainsman Museum was officially dedicated and opened to the public for the very first time, and has remained the home for Hamilton County’s history for forty-five years.
 Since its opening, the museum has added two additional acres of land to its campus, an agricultural building (opened July 4, 1986 as part of the Plainsman’s 10th anniversary), a one-room schoolhouse (donated in 1986), Gen. Delevan and Lana Bates’ historical Victorian home (moved to museum grounds in 1998), the Grieser Blacksmith Shop (moved to museum grounds in the early 2000's), and a Burlington Northern caboose (donated in 2004).
 It is within these buildings and exhibits that the Plainsman Museum currently houses over 50,000 artifacts.